 For SII, deferred tax has been recalculated to take into account the valuation differences between the financial statements and the SII valuation of assets and liabilities.
-The tax rate used is 19%, being the rate used in the Annual Report and Accounts.
+The tax rate used is 25%, being the future rate used in the annual report and accounts for balances reversing after April 2023.